Cosmakes/DnDJay/README.md

 - Button

 Do not solder on the mechanical keys yet, they should first be clipped into the top piece of the build.

+### Step 3: Software installation and testing
+#### Arduino/Joy It ProMicro
+Upload the source code found in /Arduinocode/Arduinocode.ino to the Arduino using the Arduino IDE and a microUSB cable.
+#### RaspberryPi
+Use the Raspberry Pi Imager (https://www.raspberrypi.com/software/) to flash Raspbian (add Version) on the microSD card.